tue, aug 25, 20

 1 tsp allspice

-1 orange (can also use 1 cups orange juice)
+1 orange (can also use 1/2 cup of orange juice)

-cover the pot for 20 minutes, and then take it off the burner and let it cool (must be room temperature for brewsy bag to work).
+Cover the pot for 20 minutes, and then take it off the burner and let it cool (must be room temperature before using your Brewsy bag).

-after 48 hours in the fridge, your yeast will have fallen to the bottom of your container. optionally, you can now carefully pour your cider off of the sediment into a secondary container for bottling. you may find that sediment will build up again, and your cider might need to be poured off ('racked') once more. note: this sediment is completely safe to drink if accidentally consumed.
+After 48 hours in the fridge, your yeast will have fallen to the bottom of your container.
+You can now carefully pour your cider off of the sediment into a secondary container for bottling. you may find that sediment will build up again, and your cider might need to be poured off ('racked') once more. note: this sediment is completely safe to drink if accidentally consumed.